Tantalum: Isotopes

 Tantalum has been examined theoretically as a "salting" material for nuclear weapons (cobalt is the better-known hypothetical salting material).
-An external shell of 181Ta would be irradiated by the intensive high-energy neutron flux from a hypothetical exploding nuclear weapon.
-This would transmute the tantalum into the radioactive isotope 182Ta, which has a half-life of 114.4 days and produces gamma rays with approximately 1.12 million electron-volts (MeV) of energy apiece, which would significantly increase the radioactivity of the nuclear fallout from the explosion for several months.
-Such "salted" weapons have never been built or tested, as far as is publicly known, and certainly never used as weapons.
+An external shell of tantalum would be irradiated by the intense neutron flux from the weapon, transmuting it into the radioactive isotope 182Ta, whose gamma rays would significantly increase the radioactivity of the fallout for months.
+Such "salted" weapons are not known to have been built, tested, or used.

-Tantalum can be used as a target material for accelerated proton beams for the production of various short-lived isotopes including 8Li, 80Rb, and 160Yb.
+Tantalum is used as a target material for spallation by high-energy proton beams for the production of a large number of isotopes including 8Li, 80Rb, and 160Yb.

 Chemical compounds

-Tantalum forms compounds in oxidation states −III to +V. Most commonly encountered are oxides of Ta(V), which includes all minerals.
+Tantalum forms compounds in oxidation states −3 to +5.
+Most commonly encountered are oxides of Ta(V), which includes all minerals.
 The chemical properties of Ta and Nb are very similar.
-In aqueous media, Ta only exhibit the +V oxidation state.
+In aqueous media, Ta only exhibits the +5 oxidation state.
 Like niobium, tantalum is barely soluble in dilute solutions of hydrochloric, sulfuric, nitric and phosphoric acids due to the precipitation of hydrous Ta(V) oxide.
 In basic media, Ta can be solubilized due to the formation of polyoxotantalate species.

 Oxides, nitrides, carbides, sulfides

 Tantalum pentoxide (Ta2O5) is the most important compound from the perspective of applications.
 Oxides of tantalum in lower oxidation states are numerous, including many defect structures, and are lightly studied or poorly characterized.

 Tantalates, compounds containing [TaO4]3− or [TaO3]− are numerous.
 Lithium tantalate (LiTaO3) adopts a perovskite structure.
 Lanthanum tantalate (LaTaO4) contains isolated TaO_{4}^{3−} tetrahedra.

 As in the cases of other refractory metals, the hardest known compounds of tantalum are nitrides and carbides.
 Tantalum carbide, TaC, like the more commonly used tungsten carbide, is a hard ceramic that is used in cutting tools.
 Tantalum(III) nitride is used as a thin film insulator in some microelectronic fabrication processes.

-The best studied chalcogenide is TaS2, a layered semiconductor, as seen for other transition metal dichalcogenides.
+The best studied chalcogenide is Tantalum sulfide (TaS2), a layered semiconductor, as seen for other transition metal dichalcogenides.
 A tantalum-tellurium alloy forms quasicrystals.